 Starting but not completing the route – 1 point

-Every Sunday when there is not a Captain’s Challenge Ride, leaving Clevedon Triangle at 0830 hrs and then stopping at the designated pick up point before splitting into groups (Fast, Intermediate and Touring) before heading off to the elevenses destination.
+Every Sunday when there is not a Captain’s Challenge Ride, rides leave Clevedon Triangle at 0830 hrs and then stop at the designated pick up point before splitting into groups before heading off to the elevenses destination.

-Depending on the number of riders present, up to three groups will be formed, each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds
+Depending on the number of riders present, up to six groups will be formed , each usually heading to the same coffee stop, albeit by slightly different routes and at different speeds.

 Splits within groups will often form on climbs, but the group will reform at the top of climbs and members will continue together.
 The Groups operate a No Drop policy

-Example routes and details of destinations can be found on the Rides page – destination include:
+Example routes can be found on the Library page or the CDRC RideWithGps page – destinations include: